Review: Naturehike Hiby Tent

 Conclusion

-If you’re shorter than 1.86m, this tent is fantastic for 4-season use with a very liveable vestibule to comfortably sit out bad weather, or to open up on summer evenings.
-Fairly lightweight, bombproof and versatile.
+If you’re under 1.86 m tall, this tent is an excellent 4-season option with a very liveable vestibule for waiting out bad weather or opening up on warm evenings.
+It’s fairly lightweight, bombproof, and versatile.

-This tent was provided by Naturehike for review purposes and can be purchase from their online store.
+This tent was provided by Naturehike for review purposes and can be purchased from their online store.